turbonomic/kubeturbo/deploy/kubeturbo_yamls/YAMLS_README.md

 #### Updating Turbo Server
 When you update the Turbonomic or CWOM Server, you will need to update the configMap resource to reflect the new version.
-NOTE: Starting with kubeturbo 6.3+, you do not need to make this configMap modification if updating to a minor version like 6.3.0 -> 6.3.1, which will now be automatically handled.
+NOTE: Starting with Turbonomic 6.3+, you do not need to make this configMap modification if updating to a minor version like 6.3.0 -> 6.3.1, which will now be automatically handled.
 You would only need to make this change if you are making a major change, going from 6.3.1 -> 6.4.0, or 6.3.1 -> 7.0.0.

 1. After the update, obtain the new version.
 To get this from the UI, go to Settings -> Updates -> About and use the numeric version such as “6.0.11” or “6.2.0” (Build details not required)
 1. Edit the configMap resource in the k8s/OS dashboard, or by CLI using kubectl or oc “edit configMap” command.
 In the CLI example, substitute your configMap resource name (example “turbo-config”) and namespace/project (example “turbo”):